alstampe/Capstone---NLP-project/capstone report template.md

 Create a Dictionary from the data, then a bag of words.
 About LDA : https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation

 Using Alice in Wonderland as example, these are the steps for Topic Extraction, starting with the alice_fin_sent version of preprocessed corpus, as described earlier.
 For topic extraction, filler words must be removed.
+A Lda model is build using the dictionary-based matrix.

     dictionary_alice = corpora.Dictionary(alice_fin_sent)